-Professional truckers are restricted using cell phones while driving a commercial vehicle.
-A rule applies to motor carriers and drivers restrict a commercial driver while driving a big rig from holding a mobile device to make a call or dialing by pressing more than a single button.
+Professional truckers are restricted from using cell phones while driving a commercial vehicle.
+A rule applies to motor carriers and drivers that restricts a commercial driver while driving a big rig from holding a mobile device to make a call or dialing by pressing more than a single button.
 Commercial motor vehicle drivers can only use a cell phone with hands-free operation.
 Texting is forbidden.

-If you have questions about a trucking accident in Texas– call for a no-obligation conversation with a truck wreck attorney.
+If you have questions about a trucking accident in Texas- call for a no-obligation conversation with the best truck accident attorney in Houston, TX.